MCJack123/CraftOS-PC/docs/config.md

 * `startFullscreen` [false] (computer-local): Whether to start the computer in fullscreen mode
 * `useHardwareRenderer` [false]: Whether to use the GPU for hardware-accelerated rendering
 * `useVsync` [false]: Whether to enable Vsync with the hardware renderer
+* `useWebP` [false]: Whether to take screenshots and recordings in WebP format (uses less data, but recordings don't work on Discord)
 * `vanilla` [false]: Whether to disable all CraftOS-PC-specific features

 ## Changing variables